pietrop/nwjs_boilerplate/README.md

 ## Deploy

-Use deploy script `deploy.js` by running folloring comand from root of app.
+Use deploy script `deploy.js` by running following comand from root of app.

 ```
 npm run build